ananthanir/ananthanir/README.md

-👋 Hi, I’m @Ananthan-Rajasekharan
+👋 Hi, I’m @ananthanir
 👀 I’m interested in Reinforced Learning, Blockchain
 🌱 I’m currently learning Reinforced Learning, Blockchain
-💞️ I’m looking to collaborate on Blockchain or Reinforced Learning
+💞️ I’m looking to collaborate on Blockchain or Reinforced Learning and Magic🔮
-📫 Message me on ananthan.rajasekharan@gmail.com

 <!---
 ananthanir/ananthanir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.